zkwentz/jira-cli/README.md

 ### jira workon ISSUE

 * Transitions the provided issue to "Dev" state.
-* Checkouts from current working branch, a new descriptive branch.
+* Checks out a new branch from current working branch, a new descriptive branch.
 * Pushes the newly checked out branch upstream.

 ```